microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 The dsPIC33CK512MPT608 Provision Prototyping code example shows how to configure the CryptoAuthentication Library (CAL) to enable prototype provisioning within Trust Platform Design Suite (TPDS).

 The dsPIC33CK512MPT608 device, also known as Octans+, is a system in package.
-This means that the dsPIC device and a Trust Anchor [TA100](https://www.microchip.com/ta100) are in the same package.
-The two are connected internally over a SPI bus.
+This means that the dsPIC device and a Trust Anchor [TA100](https://www.microchip.com/ta100) are in the same package internally connected over a SPI bus.

 ## Related Documentation